shyamalpunekar/plan-party/README.md

   - Example Input: 20 guests, snacks, water, none.
     Example Output: $800

+   * It can calculate the estimated cost with discount coupon for a party for guests 150.
+    - Example Input: 150 guests, Full bar, DJ, none.
+      Example Output: 21650

 ## Setup/Installation Requirements

   You will need gradle installed on your device.